Competitive dance: Standards

 There is no industry-wide standard for scoring, but awards are typically awarded in this order: Bronze, High Bronze, Silver, High Silver, Gold, High Gold, Platinum, High Platinum, and Diamond.
 The maximum number of points issued by each judge, as well as the maximum possible final score, varies among competition production companies.
 Although it is common for judges to issue a maximum of 100 points each, at least one company implements a system in which judges may issue up to 200 points, based on the rationale that such a scoring system is similar to that employed in public schools.

-Although scoring at dance competitions vary, judges usually give scores based on score technique, performance, costume, music, and difficulty level of the performance.
+Although scoring at dance competitions varies, judges usually give scores based on score technique, performance, costume, music, and difficulty level of the performance.
 Each competition's ranks are different.
 The performances are usually ranked within each dance category.

 Most competitions have opportunities for dancers to win title positions.
 Titles include Mr. and Miss Dance for petites (ages commonly 8 and under), juniors (ages 9–11), teens (12–14), and seniors (15–19).
 These competitions normally include dancers who choose to pay an extra fee to run for title.
+Although these scoring systems vary from different dance competitions, most go along these basic rules.

 Competitions

 Competitive dance industry

-Dance competitions are organized and conducted by independent competition production companies.
+Dance competitions are organized and conducted by independent competition production companies, such as OneBeat Dance Brands.
 In 2007 there were at least 150 such companies operating in the United States and Canada alone.
 Competition production companies move from one metropolitan area to another, stopping for a few days in each area to conduct a regional competition.
 By touring in this manner, these companies are able to generate profits while at the same time enabling significant numbers of dancers to attend local competitions.
 Some companies also conduct one or more national competitions after their regional tours have ended.

 The competitive dance industry has no oversight body or standards organization, although at least one effort was attempted to establish a limited set of competition rules and safety standards in the industry.
 Competition production companies seldom coordinate their tours with each other.
 Tour start and end dates, as well as cities visited, vary from one company to another.
 Most companies conduct regional tours from approximately January through May, while National competitions generally run from June through August.
 It is not uncommon for two regional tours to be visiting the same metropolitan area at the same time.